bstevant/docker-nat66/README.md

 With these IPv6 port-forwarding rules place, the container is accessible using IPv6 the same way as it is using the IPv4 port-forwarding managed by the Docker daemon.

 ## Getting docker-nat66
-Docker-nat66 code is written in Go and available on GitHub under Apache licence.
+Docker-nat66 code is written in Go and available on GitHub under Apache license.
 To download and build the code (you need the Golang framework):
 ````
 $ git clone https://github.com/bstevant/docker-nat66.git
 $ make